-Description: This workshop will provide insights into planning, managing, financing and building new homes.
-Delivered through three distinct lenses, a series of 15 minute presentations with 15 minutes of Q&A. This is a delivery focused session that outlines in practical terms the process, the ways to identify and manage the risks, the considerations, and key elements that need to be in place to deliver new housing supply with the provider as the driver of that process.
+Description: Delivery - what do we need to know planning, managing, financing and building three 15 minute presentations with 15 minutes of Q&A. This is a delivery focused session that outlines in practical terms the process, the risks, the ways to identify and manage the risks, the considerations, and the key elements that need to be in place to deliver new housing supply with the provider as the driver of that process. – looking at this through three distinct lens – project management from an idea through to a finished community development, and finance – if there is no money then there is no delivery, so how do we finance appropriately, and the mechanics of construction delivery in a changing context.

 Audience: Community housing providers, governance, management and project delivery staff who are considering the development of new homes.